projectcalico/calico/calico/networking/openstack/service-ips.md

 those here.
 For some additional information on how {{site.prodname}} supports floating IPs, see [Floating IPs](floating-ips).

-The use and maintainance of additional fixed IPs, however, is not so well known, so in the following transcripts we demonstrate this approach for assigning a service IP to a {{site.prodname}}-networked VM.
+The use and maintenance of additional fixed IPs, however, is not so well known, so in the following transcripts we demonstrate this approach for assigning a service IP to a {{site.prodname}}-networked VM.